smarigowda/seneca-microservice/README.md

-# A mono repo to store all Seneca microservices
+# A Mono Repo for Seneca Micro Services

 ## Pre-requisite